This blog may contain affiliate links. Read our disclosure policy for more info.

 What’s better than watching the sunset at the beach?
 Not much!
 And since Vancouver is a coastal city, this is something you can enjoy while you’re in the city!

 There are many amazing beaches in Vancouver, but for this activity, we’d go for Sunset Beach – I mean, it’s right there in the name!
 It’s at the mouth of False Creek, along the Seawall.
 And from the entrance of Stanley Park, it’s only a 20-minute walk or a 5-minute Uber ride.
-This is also a quieter beach so it’s perfect for a romantic evening in Vancouver.
+This is also a quieter beach, so it’s perfect for a romantic evening in Vancouver.

 English Bay Beach is a long beach in the southernmost section of Stanley Park.
 It’s a busier park and a popular place to play volleyball in the summer – so if you’re looking for a more upbeat vibe, come here!

 English Bay Beach is also a good spot for sundowners.
 We recommend grabbing food and drinks at the Cactus Club, which looks out over the ocean.
 They’ve got really good frozen cosmos and jalapeño margaritas and a big food menu with everything from sushi to tacos to steak!
-They’re open from 11:30 am – midnight, and prices here are pretty reasonable too.
+They’re open from 11:30 am to midnight, and prices here are pretty reasonable too.

 Last but not least, we think that Kitsilano Beach has the best vibe of all!
 It’s about 4.3 km (2.7 mi) from Stanley Park, so it takes about 15 minutes to get there in an Uber.
-From here, you can the Vancouver skyline all lit up with the mountains in the backdrop.
+From here, you can see the Vancouver skyline all lit up with the mountains in the backdrop.
 There’s also an open-air saltwater pool if you want to swim!

 If you do head to Kitsilano, there are many delicious restaurants here!
 After the sunset, I would definitely go to Danbo Ramen for Vancouver’s best ramen.
 It’s open daily from 11 am – 11 pm, but you’ll need to wait for a table because it’s always busy.
 But trust us, it’s so worth it – and at $12-18 CAD for a bowl, it’s cheap, too!